KristiyanDinev/RestaurantSystem/README.md

 When client starts a websocket and starts to track his own orders.
 He sends a JSON like: `{"orders": [1, 2, 3]}`
 - The orders, which will be tracked by the websocket.
 No matter what kind of order it is.
 Still, it will be tracked.

+Orders have a `TableNumber`, which is a string and it can be null if it is a online order.
+## Cart

+You need an account and selected restaurant, so you can ses your cart.

 ## Reservations